cniblock/Project_1/README.md

 The [Zebra Law Firm](https://cniblock.github.io/Project_1/index.html) website is a multi-page website for a relatively new Law Firm.
 Providing users information about the firm, it shows what services the firm can provide, introduces the team at the firm, provides career information and contact details.
-The inspiration for this is a family members new law firm.
+The inspiration for this website is a family members new law firm.

 ![Screenshot of Responsiveness](readme-images/responsive.jpg)